Susan E. Borrego

 Dr. Susan E. Borrego was the second woman chancellor and eighth chancellor of the University of Michigan–Flint.
-Currently, Borrego is a tenured professor at the University of Michigan–Flint School of Education and Human Services.
+Currently, Borrego is interim president at the University of California, Stanislaus.

 Personal life

 Borrego was raised in Detroit.
 Her career has been driven by a dedication to student success that was inspired by her own ability to see what a difference higher education can make, should make, and does make in students’ lives.
 Borrego received her Bachelor of Arts in speech and communication from Northwest Nazarene College, Master of Arts in Social Science: Student Development from Azusa Pacific University, and her Ph.D. in Education from Claremont Graduate School.
 Borrego and her partner, Mary Boyce, Ph.D., are the parents of two adult children and eight grandchildren.

 Education

 Borrego received her Bachelor of Arts degree in speech and communication from Northwest Nazarene College.
 She went on to receive a Master of Arts in Social Science: Student Development from Azusa Pacific University, and her Ph.D. in education from Claremont Graduate School.